amangoyal05/wikipedialite/README.md

  <hr>
  <p>
 <b>encyclopedia</b><br>
   This folder contains the main portion of our code.
+It contains